 Shipping: This Item is shipped in 4 boxes that are very heavy, this requires a handling fee.

 The radius arms are multi piece for improved articulation, ride quality and ease of installation.
-Included in the kit are two front cast units that are positioned on the back side of the axle and bolt to the existing front C caps from the stock radius arms.
-A left and a right tubular radius arm is then bolted to these cast units via a bushing set and four grade 8 5/8s bolts (two per side).
+Included in the kit are two front head units that are positioned on the back side of the axle and bolt to the existing front C caps from the stock radius arms.
+A left and a right tubular radius arm is then bolted to these head units via a bushing set and four grade 8 5/8s bolts (two per side).
 At the rear of the arms is 1.75 thread x 1in. bore Teflon lined spherical rod end which is then bolted to .25in plate frame brackets with a grade 5 bolt.
 The frame brackets are attached to the frame with three bolts.
 We do highly recommend that these two brackets be welded to the frame as soon as possible for maximum strength.

-Performance and technical overview: In regards to the added bushings between the cast head unit piece and the actual arm itself these are needed for two reasons: first they allow for additional isolation since the rear radius arm bushing was removed but the main reason is that they provide more surface area for the front axle to twist onto.
+Performance and technical overview: In regards to the added bushings between the head unit piece and the actual arm itself these are needed for two reasons: First they allow for additional isolation since the rear radius arm bushing was removed but the main reason is that they provide more surface area for the front axle to twist onto.
 This is necessary when articulating the front axle as the dropped axle side twists slightly different than the up axle side.
 This is what the wristed radius arms are trying to account for by letting the axle flop around on one side.
 By adding the additional bushings to the front of the radius arm near the axle, the axle is allowed to twist as needed for suspension articulation but does not allow the rapid flop or buckling type of twisting that results in rollovers (rapid weight transfer is normally the culprit here) associated with wristed types of arms.
 The CAGE design also allows for equal articulation side to side as opposed to the non equal wristed type of arms.

 What longer radius arms do is to change the geometry of the front end.
 By extending the radius arms there is a greater potential for travel over stock arms.
 Also, because they are longer the angle that the arm is at when the tire is at full droop is less with a long arm than with a short arm.
 This means that the tire will roll over the obstacle easier rather than wanting to fold under the vehicle.
 Short arms actually have to move the axle forward slightly before going upward.
 The shorter the arm the more this is an issue.
 Longer arms lesson this issue a bunch resulting in easier movement over obstacles.
 For reference this can be seen very easily on Jeep XJ Cherokee vehicles lifted without going to longer arms due to their short stock arms.